 - Minimize the Banner Ads

 Some starters have no idea what bombarding your blog or website with banner ads does to your site.
 It increases the page loading speed, which hurts your site’s SEO.
-If you follow top blogs, you’d notice they always have less or no banners.
-The reason is that they know what abundance of banners on the website does to website speed.
+If you follow top blogs, you’d notice they always have fewer or no banners.
+The reason is that they know what the abundance of banners on the website does to website speed.

 2 – Set up a Robots.txt File

 If you have never heard of a Robots.txt file, then you might be wondering why it’s important in SEO.
 Let me explain it; you’ll be amazed by this small file.
 A Robots.txt is a text file that is uploaded to the website root, and it contains a set of rules that allow or deny the access of different web crawlers to your website.

 Here’s an example from Google support:

 Here’s the explanation of the above-mentioned robots.txt file’s screenshot:

 According to rule#1, the user agent named “Googlebot” crawler should not crawl the folder http://example.com/nogooglebot/ or any subdirectories.